mboleary/JsAdvancedMusicEngine/doc/Environment.md

 - Allow grouping nodes and loading things using groups
     - This should allow a user to load nodes into the root surface and also unload just those nodes (this is similar to how JSGE works I think)
 - Provide a robust edge to expose some ports on
-    - this could be used to also provide a node group that contians several nodes and provides ports on the edge of the container node
+    - this could be used to also provide a node group that contains several nodes and provides ports on the edge of the container node
 - Updating node constructor parameters
     - some params, like IDs, should not be allowed to be changed